Dolphay1/Datascript/README.md

-# Datascript
+# Datascript (DISCONTINUED)
  A Typescript to Minecraft Datapack compiler allowing for easier scripting of datapacks.
+This project has been discontinued.